remotestorage/remotestorage.js/doc/noglobal.md

-includig the lib in new project for every usage case, supporting AMD and commonjs (to make it easy to use with new js tools like webpack / browserify / requirejs and in node itself) and old `<script>` inclusion style.
+includig the lib in new project for every usage case, supporting AMD and commonjs (to make it easy to use with new js tools like webpack / browserify / requirejs and in node itself) and old `<script>` inclusion style, everything with the same build (downloading the same .js or installing it trought npm).
 The lib is also behave better in other ecosystems because it is not polluting the global namespace anymore.
-The second step is achieved in cleaning the source code and explicit requiring dependencies in every module.
+The second step is achieved in cleaning the source code and explicit requiring dependencies in every module, remove non standard defer Promise feature, and try to clean out where possible.

 ### Building